Frequently Asked Questions

 Question: What if my parents have different medical needs?

 Answer: Morning Pointe Assisted Living offers different levels of care.
 Couples can live in the same apartment and receive different levels of care.
-In many of the communities not only is there assisted living or personal care services but there is also Alzheimer’s and memory care services.
+In many of the communities not only is there senior living or personal care services but there is also Alzheimer’s and memory care services.
 The beauty of the program is to provide just the right amount of care for each resident while promoting independence.
 As needs change so too can the levels of care.